SystemsApproach/ops/control.rst

     between the management and control platform we're focused on in this book, and the users we want to support.
-This is largely an exercise in defining abstractions, which brings us back to the central point we are trying to make: It is both the reality of the underlying implementation and the mental model of the target users that shape these abstractions.
-Considering one without the other, as anyone that has read a user's manual understands, is a recipe for disaster.*
+This is largely an exercise in defining abstractions, which brings us back to the central point we are trying to make: it is both the reality of the underlying implementation and the mental model of the target users that shape these abstractions.
+Considering one without the other, as anyone who has read a user's manual understands, is a recipe for disaster.*

 On this latter point, it is easy to imagine an implementation of a